SumoLogic/sumologic-documentation/docs/cloud-soar/overview.md

 * **Close the skill gap**
 <br/>Automated workflow processes help analysts function at an optimal level and reduce the skills gap that exists from the lack of qualified cybersecurity professionals.
 * **Comprehensive security portfolio**
-<br/>Cloud SOAR comprises both the Automation Service, which allows our Cloud SIEM to leverage the power of automated playbooks, and the full Cloud SOAR.
+<br/>Cloud SOAR comprises both the Automation Service, which allows Sumo Logic to leverage the power of automated playbooks, and the full Cloud SOAR.
 Cloud SOAR combines automation with case management, among many other capabilities aimed at helping your organization modernize security operations.

 ## Cloud SOAR highlights